Nishanth-Gobi/Osmosis/README.md

 // Dialog - You do, you girl & not a karen

 ---
+### Loki

+Forget guests from other countries, our next guest is from another Multi-verse, any guesses?

+---
+// Music

+---

+> All hail Loki, the rightful king of Yotenheim, the prince of Asgard and the god of mischief.
+>
+> Hello Mr. Loki, how are you doing?

+// Puny Humans, kneel before me!
+I said kneel.

+--// *Not to men like you*

+> Yeah, that's a different movie!

+> How are things going for you Mr. Loki?
+Last time you were here, you wanted to be the king of Midgard/Earth, any similar agenda this time??

+// Other things on my mind

+> Glad to know that,
+> Is it true you stabbed Thor as a kid? turned into a snake, he picked me up, “it’s me!”, stabbed him, fun times

+//

+> Rematch with Stark, who’d win?
+Me ofc, Big Man in a Suit of Armor, take it off - piece of lembas

+//

+> Are you sure you’re adopted??
+Similarity with Hela, Frigga mom’s love

+//

+> Is Mobius truly your friend?

+// Hope so, got my back, believed in me, Thor-like (I’ve never met this man in my life)

+> Sylvie, what happened?

+// Ah so you wish to mock me dear mortal… it’s complicated

+> Reaction to your variants?
+Honestly embarrassing at first, alligator one is cute, Old me seemed sad.
+President me?
+The worst.
+Every embarrassment embodied

+---
 ### Peppa Pig

 > The last guest for tonight, we have a very special pig, yup, flying in all the way from far